 - 124. Applying what you have learned, change the units of measure for the rulers to points. - 125.
 Click the Line Segment Tool button on the Tools panel, and draw a horizontal line that starts on the left-hand edge of Artboard 1, extends through Artboard 2, and ends at the right-hand edge of the Copy artboard. - 126.
 With the line selected, click View>Guides>Make Guides on the Application bar.
 The line is converted into a guideline.
 Any selected path, such as a circle, can be turned into a guideline using this method. - 127.
-Click View>Guides>Unlock Guides on the Application bar.
-The guideline can now be moved.
-If this menu item appears as Lock Guides, the guidelines are already unlocked. - 128.
+Click View>Guides>Lock Guides on the Application bar so the menu entry is unchecked.
+The guideline can now be moved. - 128.
 Select the guideline, and drag it up or down to the 144 point position on the left-hand ruler.
-As you drag, notice an indicator moves along the ruler to aid in alignment.
+As you drag, notice an indicator moves along the ruler to aid in - 129.
+Hold down the [Alt] key, and drag the guideline to the 72 point position on the left-hand ruler.
+Holding down the [Alt] key while dragging the guideline will make a copy, leaving the original in place.

-- 129. Hold down the [Alt] key, and drag the guideline to the 72 point position on the left-hand ruler.
-Holding down the [Alt] key while dragging the guideline will make a copy, leaving the original in place. - 130.
-Applying what you have learned, lock the guidelines. - 131.
+- 130. Applying what you have learned, lock the guidelines. - 131.
 Try to select one of the guidelines and move it.
 Guidelines cannot be selected or moved when locked. - 132.
 Applying what you have learned, unlock the guidelines. - 133.
 Select the guideline at the 72 point position, and press the [Delete] or [Backspace] key.
 The selected guideline is removed, but all others are retained. - 134.
 Click View>Guides>Clear Guides on the Application bar.
 All guidelines are removed, even if the guidelines are locked.